zachlittrell/mini-maker/README.md

 python mini_maker.py _ImageFile_

-And it will save the eesulting mini at _ImageFile_-mini.png.
+And it will save the resulting mini at _ImageFile_-mini.png.